vinayasena/PearsonTask/README.md

 # Pearson Task
-# description: This application fetches the movie results from APi and renders on the client.
+# Description: This application fetches the movie results from APi and renders on the client.
 # This has the following features.
 1. search for movies
 2. View detailed info of the movie.